22.02.2022

 The principles for feedback are that:

-1. I want to give the other person a learning opportunity
+• I want to give the other person an opportunity to develop further

-2. I have a positive intention in doing so, and
+• I have a positive intention here and

-3. I also assume that the other person is acting to the best of his or her knowledge and belief.
+• also assume that the other person is acting in good faith.

-It is most helpful if the entire team develops and aligns on a feedback culture in which everyone gives and receives feedback on a regular basis.
-And this is best done promptly, as soon as I have observed a behavior that I want to give feedback on (i.e. not waiting for the so-called annual review to then give feedback 1 or 2 times a year).
+Basically, it is helpful if the entire team represents a feedback culture in which everyone gives and receives feedback from each other.
+And this as soon as I have observed a behavior that I would like to report back (not just once or twice a year, at the so-called annual review).

 Perception